In this section you will find the important information about the research interests and projects of the members of the department.

 Libor Benda graduated in Humanities (B.A.) and Theory and Philosophy of Communication (M.A.) at the University of West Bohemia in Pilsen.
-Ever since his Ph.D. studies he has focused his professional attention on the social studies of science.
-In his dissertation called "The Rational and the Social: Philosophy and Sociology in Dispute over the Nature of Science," successfully defended in 2015, he analyzed the interrelation between the philosophical and sociological approach to the study of science.
-His current research activities remain in-between these two disciplinary areas.
-The topics of his main interest include the social and temporal dimensions of science, the relationship between science and democracy, the social function of science, and expertise.
-At the Department of Philosophy of the Faculty of Arts of the University of West Bohemia in Pilsen, where he works as an assistant professor, he teaches among other courses philosophy of science with an overlap to the sociology of scientific knowledge.
-In his spare time he is engaged in sports, reading and culture.
+He has focused his research on the social studies of science since his Ph.D. studies.
+He successfully defended his dissertation called "The Rational and the Social: Philosophy and Sociology in Dispute over the Nature of Science," in 2015.
+In his work, he analyzed the interrelation between the philosophical and sociological approach to the study of science.
+His current research activities remain within these two disciplinary areas.
+The subjects of his major interest are the social and temporal dimensions of science, the relationship between science and democracy, the social function of science, and expertise.
+He works as an assistant professor in the Department of Philosophy of the Faculty of Arts at the University of West Bohemia in Pilsen.
+Among other courses, he teaches philosophy of science with an overlap to the sociology of scientific knowledge.

 Further information about Libor Benda’s research interests and projects is found here.